7up Logo

 7up Logo 2010

-In 2008, Dr. Pepper Snapple Group split from Cadbury and continued to work on the composition of the drink, expanding its range.
+In 2008, Dr. Pepper Snapple Group split from Cadbury and continued to work on the drink’s composition, expanding its range.

-The emerald green outline returned to the logo.
+The logo’s emerald green outline returned.
 This change was meant to take the customer back in time as testing of the 7 Up Retro range began.
 This variation used sugar instead of the criticized HFC (glucose-fructose syrup).
-The new “old” beginning was marked by a stronger slant on the lettering.
+A stronger slant on the lettering marked the new “old” beginning.

 2015 – today